CajucomW/Hangman/README.md

 A simple, python-powered, hangman game utilizing functions, conditions, and loops.
 I'll be trying to recreate an activity I learned from <a target="_blank" href="http://www.kickstartcoding.com">KickStart Coding</a>, which I 'pseudocoded'.
 I will then use the pseudocode to recreate the game.

+To play the game:

+- clone the repo
+- in terminal run
+    python3 hangman.py

 <h3>TODO:</h3>
 <h4>03/26/20</h4>
 <ul>